morgana-x/ScpSL-DesertBus/README.md

 # ScpSL-DesertBus
-Exiled Plugin that adds desert bus gamemode real
+Exiled Plugin that adds desert bus as a custom gamemode.